Jammo826/odin-recipes/README.md

-This is the first attempt at creating an html recipe website, I'm going with a full sunday roast, with pages dedicated to each step of the process.
+This is the first attempt at creating an html recipe website, Im quite looking forward to it!